girliemac/girliemac.github.io/_posts/2015-12-25-kittycam-raspberrypi-camera-cat-face-recog-nodejs.md

 Ho, ho, ho!
 This is an overdue blog post for [the project](https://github.com/girliemac/RPi-KittyCam) I've worked on during summer!

-Last August, I created this Raspberry Pi app using a camera and PIR motion sensor, written in Node.js using *Johnny-Five* and *KittyDar* for with cat facial detection.
-As I promised on the README file of the GitHub repo, I am finally writing the step-by-step instruction of how I built hardware and wrote the app.
+Last August, I created this Raspberry Pi app using a camera and PIR motion sensor, written in Node.js with helps with **Johnny-Five** and **KittyDar**.
+As I promised on the README file of the GitHub repo, I am finally writing the detailed instruction of how I built hardware and wrote the app.

 ![KittyCam on YouTube](/assets/images/articles/2015/12/youtube-kittycam-thumb.jpg "YouTube") [Watch the demo on YouTube :-)](https://www.youtube.com/watch?v=wqewhjhjaHY)